-Social media video is an integral part of many effective marketing efforts.
-Virtually all content-serving algorithms heavily favor video.
-This includes Instagram.
+Social media video is an integral part of your marketing strategy.
+Virtually all content-serving algorithms heavily favor video, and that includes Instagram.
+Here, we’re delving into everything you need to know to get the most out of video on your socials

 1. Every social media platform now supports and encourages video.

-Instagram specifically, wounded (if not outright killed) several video platforms.
-Daily users of Instagram Stories quickly surpassed that of Snapchat or Vine — and have you ever heard of Periscope lately?
 Social media video encompasses ephemeral videos, loops, and live streams, in addition to conventional video uploads.
-And any of those things mentioned get high priority in users’ feeds.
+And any of those things mentioned get high priority in users’ feeds!

 2. Social media video has staying power.